cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-foreign-data-wrapper.md

 ## Parameters

-name
+**`name`**

-:   The name of the foreign-data wrapper to create.
+The name of the foreign-data wrapper to create.
 The name must be unique within the database.

 HANDLER handler_function
 :   The name of a previously registered function that Cloudberry Database calls to retrieve the execution functions for foreign tables. hander_function must take no arguments, and its return type must be `fdw_handler`.